abhirathkoushik/CBB_csrbox/README.md

 ```
 .
 ├── README.md -- Describes the idea behind each test and how the ASM is generated efficiently using Python 3.
-├── uatg_csrbox_ext_bitmask.py -- Generates ASM to check the extension field of misa csr by  by using csrrw instruction(sample instructions).
+├── uatg_csrbox_ext_bitmask.py -- Generates ASM to check the extension field of misa csr by  by using csrrw instruction.
-├── uatg_csrbox_mstatus_mpp.py -- Generates ASM to check the mpp field under mstatus csr by using csrrw instrution(sample instructions) .
+├── uatg_csrbox_mstatus_mpp.py -- Generates ASM to check the mpp field under mstatus csr by using csrrw instrution.
-├── uatg_csrbox_mxl_legal.py -- Generates ASM to check the mxl field of misa csr by using csrrw instruction(sample instructions).
+├── uatg_csrbox_mxl_legal.py -- Generates ASM to check the mxl field of misa csr by using csrrw instruction.
 ├── uatg_csrbox_ro_check.py -- Generates ASM to check the csrrw instruction in registers mvendorid,mhartid,mimpid,marchid.
-├──
+├── uatg_csrbox_stvec_bitmask.py -- Generates ASM to test the warl field using bitmask.
+├── uatg_csrbox_stvec_mode.py -- Generates ASM to test the warl field under mode of stvec csr.

 ```